 Again, look for flat spots, cupping or signs of excessive tire wear.
 You should schedule a front end alignment at least annually.

 The best place to have a proper trailer wheel and axel alignment done on your fifth wheel or travel trailer at a trailer service center and done by a certified technician.
 You should schedule your wheel and axel alignment annually.

 Tire Rotation & Rebalance

-Another RV tire safety and maintenance tip is to be aware that tires that are out of balance can cause a vibration.
+Another RV tire maintenance tip is to be aware that tires that are out of balance can cause a vibration.
 This can detrimentally lead to premature and excessive tire wear and suspension wear and tear.

 Tires should always be balanced when they are mounted on wheels for the first time.
 Also, when they are remounted after being repaired.

 Proper Tire Inflation

 Under-inflated tires will increase fuel consumption.
 According to AAA (American Automobile Agency), operating a vehicle with under-inflated tires can result in a 25% reduction in fuel economy.

 Checking the inner wheels of a dually can be quite challenging unless you have steel valve stems installed.

 Just make sure your portable air compressor is large enough to handle the maximum tire pressure of your RV.
 Generally speaking, the larger the RV tire, the larger volume air compressor needed.

 Small, cheap air compressors are usually single stage.
 They are not adequate to inflate a large RV tire and will burn out quickly.

 Tire Pressure Monitoring

-Monitoring your RV’s (and tow vehicle) tire pressure is one of the most important of our RV tire safety and maintenance tips.
-As stated above, proper tire inflation is extremely crucial to your safety and the longevity of your tires.
+Monitoring your RV’s (and tow vehicle) tire pressure is one of the most important RV tire maintenance accessories to help keep you and your RV safe on the road.

 Your RV TPMS will monitor the pressure and temperature of each of your RV as well as your toad or tow vehicle’s tires.
 It reports that data back to the monitor in real time.

 An RV TPMS will instantly notify you of a slow leak or an increase in your tire temperatures allowing you to take corrective action before disaster strikes in the form of a blowout.
-We prefer the TST-507 Tire Pressure Monitoring System.
+Personally, we think no RVer should be without one.

-The TST-507 TPMS has a color monitoring screen, monitors multiple tires at once, and was easy to program.
-No RVer should be without one.
+The TST-507 TPMS has a color monitoring screen that connects to monitors multiple tires at once using bluetooth technology.
+It’s a super easy system to program too.

-Speaking of valve stems, stainless steel valve stems are very important for safe travel in your RV.
-They are much more durable than typical rubber valve stems.
-Stainless steel valve stems are also the best option for installing the sensors of a tire pressure monitoring system.
+Speaking of which, stainless steel valve stems are very important for safe travel in your RV.
+They are much more durable than typical rubber valve stems and are much better suited for motorhomes and vehicles with dual rear tires.